POST

 v[i] = v[i-1]+v[i-2]

-meaning just the same as above: execute the statement for i
+endmeaning just the same as above: execute the statement for i equals 3, then for i equals 4 etcetera, until i equals 20.

 julia> collect(3:3:9)